dandouglas/ng-rollbar/README.md

 ng-rollbar
 ==========

+This is a fork of ng-rollbar by [tandibar](https://github.com/tandibar).
+This fork contains a decorator of Angular's $log function which logs errors to the console as well as sends them to configured Rollbar account.

 [Rollbar](https://rollbar.com/) integration for [AngularJS](https://angularjs.org/)

 As rollbar encourages all users to stay up to date, and we can't easily track their versioning with our own, please look at release notes if you need to use an older version, otherwise we always deploy with the latest commit in the rollbar.js master branch.